MicrosoftDocs/powerbi-docs/powerbi-docs/service-new-workspaces.md

 When you assign roles to a user group, the individuals in the group have access to content.
 If you nest user groups, all the contained users have permission.

 Here are the capabilities of the four roles: admins, members, contributors, and viewers.
+All of these capabilities except the last require a Power BI Pro license.

 |Capability   | Admin  | Member  | Contributor  | Viewer |
 |---|---|---|---|---|